 - any national charge or conviction (including spent convictions and pending and non-conviction charges) for an offence (even if no conviction was recorded)

 - child protection prohibition orders (whether a person is a respondent or subject to an application)

 - disqualification orders

-- if a person is subject to reporting obligations under the Child Protection (Offender Reporting) Act 2004 or Dangerous Prisoners (Sexual Offenders) Act 2003
+- if a person is subject to reporting obligations under the Child Protection (Offender Reporting and Offender Prohibition Order) Act 2004 or Dangerous Prisoners (Sexual Offenders) Act 2003

 - disciplinary information held by certain professional organisations including teachers, child care licensees and foster carers, and